AlanMet/DartMatrix/README.md

-# Basic Matrix library in dart
+# Basic Matrix class in dart